H. Vinoth: Film career

 During the post-production of Theeran, Vinoth narrated a story of a conman to Ajith Kumar.
 However, Ajith rejected it, citing he had done similar movies, and suggested him to remake Pink, in Tamil.
 Ajith mentioned that he liked his style of writing and wanted him as the director, particularly.
 Initially, Vinoth was reluctant on doing a remake, but on Ajith's request and repeated viewings of the original, he accepted to do it under Boney Kapoor's production house, Bayview Projects.
 Kapoor, Vinoth, and Ajith entered into a two-film deal that started with Nerkonda Paarvai and a big-budget action thriller, Valimai.
 Nerkonda Paarvai released on 8 August 2019 and received positive reviews from critics.
 Valimai released in 2022 to mixed reviews but was still a box office success.
 In 2023, he directed his fifth film Thunivu, his third collaboration with Ajith and Kapoor.
 Like Valimai, it received mixed reviews but was a box office success.
 The film grossed over ₹200 crores.

 In 2023, Vinoth was committed to direct Kamal Haasan's 233rd film, tentatively titled as KH233.
 However, the film was later shelved due to creative differences.

 Vinoth directed Vijay's 69th and final film Jana Nayagan.
 Pooja Hegde is the heroine of the film, with Bobby Deol playing the main antagonist.
+It is partial remake of 2023 Telugu film Bhagavanth Kesari.
+The film was scheduled for release on 9 January 2026, but was delayed due to censorship issues.
+It was subsequently leaked on piracy websites on 9 April 2026, prior to its official theatrical release.
+Ultimately, Jana Nayagan opened in theatres on 23 July.
+Despite the leak and delays, the film went on to rank among the highest-grossing Tamil films of all time.